 Sand Dunes Swimming Pool & RV Park is a few miles away from the sandy mountains, and acts as an oasis.
 It’s a geothermal blessing dressed as a family-friendly swimming venue; a hot springs worth soaking the evening away.

-Sand Dunes Swimming Pool & RV Park is an ideal stop for soakers wearing many hats: lodgers (including RV, tent, and hotel guests), Sand Dunes adventures, and locals gather at this hot springs watering hole to relax, recharge, and enjoy the scenery.
+Sand Dunes Recreation, as it’s known locally, is an ideal stop for soakers wearing many hats: lodgers (including RV, tent, and hotel guests), Sand Dunes adventurers, and locals gather at this hot springs watering hole to relax, recharge, and enjoy the scenery.

 Upon entering the hot springs, one thing is very apparent: this low-key facility (packed with high-key fun) was created for and by a community.